gabrielolin/orbital-contact-deflection/README.md

 > Can a low-frequency learned policy choose **where, when, and how** to contact a projectile while a model-based stack realizes those decisions at control rate—and can the resulting contact achieve a desired outgoing velocity without excessive spacecraft disturbance?

 The current approach uses **Soft Actor-Critic (SAC)** to choose a structured end-effector contact intent, while estimation, inverse kinematics, trajectory generation, and torque control remain model-based.
-This separates **learning contact strategy** from **learning joint-level robot motion**.
+This separates **learning contact strategy** from **controlling joint-level robot motion**.

 ## Example rollouts